This example shows you how to generate and build a standalone ROS node from a Simulink model.

 ROS Folder is the location of the ROS installation on the ROS device.
 If you do not specify this folder, the settings test (see next step) tries to determine the correct folder for you.

 If the ROS device is turned on and accessible from your computer, you can verify the connection settings by clicking Test.
 The test verifies every device setting and display warnings and errors in the Simulink Diagnostic Viewer if problems are found.
 If possible, the test also suggests how the problems can be fixed.
 Click Test now.

 Most likely, the Catkin workspace

 ~/catkin_ws_test does not exist on the target device.
 The test detects this problem and suggests to create the folder and initialize the workspace.
 Click Fix to apply this action automatically.
 After a few seconds, you should see a green notice that the folder has been created successfully.
+In the following figure you can see an example of creating the folder successfully.
 To verify that the Catkin workspace is now available, click Test in the connection settings dialog again.
 The warning has disappeared and the Catkin workspace is ready to build your ROS node.

 Change the device connection settings and test them until no other warnings or errors are shown.
 If an automatic fix to your settings is possible, Simulink suggests it by displaying the Fix button.
 Once you have a good set of settings, click OK in the connection settings dialog to save the settings.

 The connection settings are not specific to a single model, but apply to all ROS models in Simulink.

 Generate code for a standalone ROS node, and automatically transfer, build, and run it on the ROS device.
 Exercise the generated ROS node using a ROS master running on the ROS device.

 1. In MATLAB®, change the current folder to a temporary location where you have write permission.